taoroalin/traverse-text/readme.md

 All event handling for non-permanent elements (anything without id) is done through global documend event handlers which switch on the target element.
 I did this because I thought it would speed up rendering (when you click a link, event handler runs once, but block renderer runs 100 times, so move code from renderer to event handler).
 Still might move towards a more normal structure.

+## Pulling in other text sources

+I plan to pull in text from a lot of different sites such as blogs, twitter, ect, so that their full text can be referenced and searched from within Micro Roam.

+Key point is that it doesn't crawl between sites on its own.
+You find a site you like on your own, and it brings in that specific site.

 ## Templating